AzureAD/microsoft-authentication-library-for-js/README.md

 The current VanillaJSTestApp sample is set up to run the authorization code flow in the browser.
 However, there are a few pre-requisites that you will need to complete before being able to run the VanillaJS sample.

 ### Pre-requisites

+- MSAL.js is meant to be used in [Single-Page Application scenarios](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-overview).

+- Before using MSAL.js you will need to [register an application in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration) to get a valid `clientId` for configuration, and to register the routes that your app will accept redirect traffic on.

 1. Create a new application registration in the portal.
 Use whatever audience you wish, as long as it is testable on your machine.
 It is recommended to use the common audience (a.k.a. accounts in any Azure tenant) for simplest use.
     - Go to the Authentication tab.
 Register the redirect URI for the application as "http://localhost:30662/".
 Also select "Yes" when asked if you would like to treat this application as a public client.